hellpig/minesweeper-puzzle-generator/README.md

 Next steps...
 * To speed up the code (perhaps by a huge amount), convert gen.py to C++!
-I would then convert the arrays to 1D so that we no longer need to store coordinates as tuples (if the row and column are known, 1D arrays can be accessed via \[row\*width + column\]).
+I would strongly consider converting the arrays to 1D so that we no longer need to store coordinates as tuples (if the row and column are known, 1D arrays can be accessed via \[row\*width + column\], and, if the index is known, row is index/width, and column is index%width).
 Since C++'s default sets are slow, I would include robin_set.h to get good sets...
 [https://github.com/Tessil/robin-map](https://github.com/Tessil/robin-map)
 Just download the 4 files at the following link and put them in the current directory...
 [https://github.com/Tessil/robin-map/tree/master/include/tsl](https://github.com/Tessil/robin-map/tree/master/include/tsl)